Ask yourself the most important question:

 You could take the easiest route by putting your trust in the ...

-Then, you'll not need home buying tips since they'll know all the ins and outs of helping to clarify your wants and needs, and how to go about buying the right home for your family.
-Never look a gift-horse in the mouth; allow them to serve as your trusted home buying guide personified.
+Then, you won't need home buying tips since they'll know all the ins and outs of helping clarify your wants and needs, and how to go about buying the right home.
+Allow them to serve as your trusted home buying guide personified.

 As an experienced real estate agent, I always preferred to work with informed clients, or those who were not afraid to ask questions and didn't fear placing their trust in me.
 Therefore, if you need solid realty service and/or advice, be prepared to learn a lot and to trust that any agent I recommend will take good care of you.

-Fortunately, the vast majority of my business resulted from returning clients and their referrals.
-Thus, trust was rarely an issue.
+Fortunately, the biggest percentage of my business resulted from repeat clients and their referrals.
+Trust was rarely an issue.
 But any sales rep I recommend will definitely be interested in talking with potential new clients to see if they and you are comfortable working together.

-To provide answers to common questions, I decided to create this knowledge-based website for former, current and new clients.
-I invested tons of time addressing the most common and recurring questions that I've received during my long career.
-I hope you find it beneficial.
-If I've missed something and you have a question or comment to add or you'd like to arrange a consultation, please contact me.
-In the meantime, visit the Homebuyer's Road Map, sponsored by the Canadian Real Estate Association (CREA) for more buyer info.
+To provide answers to common questions, my dad Ross and I decided to create this knowledge-based website for former, current and new clients.
+We invest tons of time addressing the most common and recurring questions that we've received during our long careers.
+We hope you find it beneficial.
+If we've missed something and you have a question or comment to add or you'd like to arrange a consultation, please contact me.
+In the meantime visit the Homebuyer's Road Map, sponsored by the Canadian Real Estate Association (CREA) for more buyer info.

-guidance of a qualified realty agent, check out my book The Happy Agent.
+guidance of a qualified realty agent, check out Ross' book The Happy Agent.

-It's chock full of tips and techniques developed during my successful 4
+It's full of tips and techniques developed during his successful 4

 you trade in real estate like a pro.